 Premature ejaculation is more common than most think.
 In fact, every man has ejaculated earlier than expected at least once in his life.
-So if this has happened to you a few times, it’s nothing to be ashamed of.
-However, if you’re frequently finishing even before the main act begins or soon after penetration, that’s premature ejaculation.
+So if this has happened to you, it’s nothing to be ashamed of.
+If you’re frequently finishing fast or soon after penetration, that’s premature ejaculation.
 You’re not alone.

 Read on to learn more about premature ejaculation.
 What are the causes?
 What you can do to stop it and control when you orgasm.